MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Offline installation

-Locate the repository for package downloads in the [Release notes](sql-server-linux-release-notes-2019.md).
+> [!NOTE]
+> Download links for package file names are not available at this time.
+Check back in a few days for links.

 Follow the [Offline installation](sql-server-linux-setup.md#offline) instructions for installing the packages.

 R, Python, and Java package file names for a full install on RHEL or SUSE: